davidvandertuijn/laravel-after-seeders/README.md

 ![Laravel After Seeders](https://cdn.davidvandertuijn.nl/github/laravel-after-seeders.png)

-This library adds seeders with ***versioning*** support for [Laravel](https://laravel.com/), suitable for a ***production environment***.
-The seeders are stored in the *database/after_seeders* directory using JSON format.
-Progress is tracked in the after_seeders table. so that the seeder is only run once.
+This library adds seeder functionality with ***versioning*** support for [Laravel](https://laravel.com/), making it ideal for a ***production environment***.
+Seeders are stored in the *database/after_seeders* directory in JSON format.
+The execution progress of each seeder is tracked in the after_seeders table, ensuring that each seeder is only run once.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/davidvandertuijn)

 ## Install

+Install the package via Composer:

 ```shell
 composer require davidvandertuijn/laravel-after-seeders
 ```

-Run migration
+Run the migrations:

 ```shell
 php artisan migrate
 ```

-Publish config
+Publish the configuration file:

 ```shell
 php artisan vendor:publish --provider="Davidvandertuijn\LaravelAfterSeeders\ServiceProvider"